BCDevOps/backup-container/README.md

 - Listing the current configuration, `backup.sh -c`
 - Running a single backup cycle, `backup.sh -1`
 - Restoring a database from backup, `backup.sh -r <databaseSpec/> [-f <backupFileFilter>]`
+  - Restore mode will allow you to restore a database to a different location (host, and/or database name) provided it can contact the host and you can provide the appropriate credentials.

 ## Backup
 ---